Pearson-Higher-Ed/docs/faq.md

 progress=false
 ```

-and if this line is in your .npmrc file:
+and *if this line* is in your .npmrc file:

 ```
-always-auth: true
+always-auth=true
 ```

-either set it to false, or remove it entirely.
+either *set it to false, or remove it entirely*.
 Otherwise you may get errors such as

 ```
 [ERROR] npm ERR!
 404 User not found : @pearson-components/<component name>